sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 13: Previewing the new documentation.</figcaption>
 </figure>

-Step 14: Once you are satisfied with the3 page and ready for it to be published.
-You can request a review from the content-approver team (candyyap-gvt and HazelKoh12) to approve and merge your pull request.
+Step 14: Once you are satisfied with the page, you can request a review from your teammates who have access to this GitHub repo or you can request a review from the content-approver team (candyyap-gvt and HazelKoh12) to review the content.

 <figure style="text-align: center">
   <img